DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-17-mvp-add-location-iteration.md

 ---
-title: Add a location – Iteration 13 February
+title: Add a location – 13 February iteration
 description: Clarify the purpose of locations.
 tags: publish-teacher-training-courses
 ---